 they are only intended to compensate for regular or accidental intermittence in the translocatory stream to the parts in question.
-The food is thrown down in the ordinary parenchymatous cells or in the sheaths of the conducting tissue, and no special arrangements are made to receive it.
+The food is temporarily stored in the ordinary parenchymatous cells or in the sheaths of the conducting tissue, and no special arrangements are made to receive it.
 It is often of accidental occurrence-deposited suddenly and gradually or rapidly removed.
-Such deposition and reabsorption form, indeed, one of the features of the transporting mechanisms.
+Such deposition and re-absorption form, indeed, one of the features of the transporting mechanisms.